St Paul’s Cathedral

 The existing identity had grown organically.
 There were inconsistencies in logo elements and typefaces.
 A visual audit revealed more than 67 brand variations – common ground was needed.
 We spoke at length with people from every department.
 Some wanted the dome prominent.
 Some wanted red.
 Others went for ultra-modern, while more than a few were tied to tradition.
 What eventually emerged was a willingness to embrace a classic/modern identity.
 So we started to think.

 After much exploration we defined a completely new look to mirror the contemporary, forward-thinking ethos of St Paul’s, whilst discreetly acknowledging its glorious past.

-A new mark, inspired by the original La Giaconda font, but re-drawn (by one of the UK’s top lettering designers) so that all serifs are forward-facing to reflect that St Paul’s Cathedral is now looking confidently to the future.
-Classic, clean and consistent, it’s a proud identity for people whose beliefs and passions run deep and now stand together behind this one brand.
+A new mark, inspired by the original font (La Giaconda) but subtly re-drawn with forward-facing serifs to reflect how St Paul’s Cathedral looks confidently to the future.
+Classic, clean and consistent.
+A proud identity for people whose beliefs and passions run deep and now stand together behind a united brand.